 Barn Manager: Job Description, Duties and Requirements

 Barn managers facilitate the day-to-day operations of a barn.
-They also manage the equipment, livestock, and sporting animals that it houses.
+They also manage the equipment, livestock and sporting animals housed therein.
 Barn managers aren't required to have degrees, but a sufficient amount of postsecondary education and training can boost career prospects.

 Barn Manager Job Description

 Barns are used for more than just sheltering horses, so the daily tasks of barn managers may vary widely depending on the employment setting.
 What all barn managers share, though, is the basic function of being the person most responsible the maintenance of buildings and grounds.
 They also make sure the animals housed in the barn are tended to and the business of the barn is efficiently carried out.
 Barn managers may be required to work long hours, especially during peak seasons.

 Barn managers may be placed in charge of a variety of operations.
 Some barn managers are employed by family farms and are responsible for housing conventional livestock such as cows, pigs, and horses.
 Some may be employed by large factory farms, where the setting is much more industrial and the responsibilities more complex.
 Others may be employed by individual or commercial race horse breeders.
 And still others may work for universities on experimental farms.

 While the job qualifications and daily responsibilities of barn managers vary, some managerial functions are consistent across employment settings.
 Virtually all barn managers are responsible for hiring, training, and firing employees and other human resources duties like scheduling.
 They also order materials, supplies, and animal feed.

 Barn Manager Requirements